caoruicn1/My-Notes/Linear Algebra -MIT Opencourse.md

 	2. combination of the columns of the matrix

 <span id="2"></span>
-##Chapter 2 Solving Linear Equations
+##CHAPTER 2 Solving Linear Equations

 ### Vectors and Linear Equations